plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 sudo tcpdump -i en0 -s 0 -C 100 -W 5 -w /tmp/rama-tproxy.pcap
 ```

-To decrypt the egress TLS in Wireshark, point the boring
+To decrypt the egress TLS in Wireshark, enable the `Log TLS Session Keys`
-client at a keylog file via the provider config
+menu toggle (a runtime XPC command).
+The sysext then writes NSS-format key-log
-(`keylog_intent`); Wireshark's TLS dissector then reads the
+lines to `<storage_dir>/keylog/sslkeylog*`; point Wireshark's TLS dissector at
-keys and the egress handshake becomes plaintext.
+that file and the egress handshake becomes plaintext.

 ### Reinstall recipes